val-gfr/redpesk-sdk-tools/README.md

 *install-redpesk-localbuilder.sh* setups a build container on your machine, this container has all the things you need to perform cross-compilation for a redpesk embedded target.
+It can also install other flavours of supported containers.

 *install-redpesk-native.sh* installs the redpesk ApplicationFramework build environnement on your host (ie, the AFB binder, with the needed libraries and header files),